TAXIIProject/taxiiproject.github.io/getting-started/whitepaper/index.md

 ## Scope
 TAXII is intended for use by any cyber threat information producers, cyber threat information consumers, and developers of cyber threat management capabilities, including government, industry, and academia.
-TAXII supports all widely used threat sharing models, including hub-and-spoke, peer-topeer, and source-subscriber.
+TAXII supports all widely used threat sharing models, including hub-and-spoke, peer-to-peer, and source-subscriber.

 **Hub and Spoke** - In a hub and spoke information sharing architecture, one organization acts as a